bitterjug/elm-wpc/readme.markdown

 - [ ] We need a way to trigger fetching more entries when navigating the list view.
 Ideally that would be triggered by scrolling.

-- [x] Add classes or ids on summary cards in list view to help testing

-  - When we get a location we are going to parse the slug out of it.
-Then the Msg will be to view the corresponding page.
-But, at first, we won't have data for that so we will kick off a get request for it (do we need to keep the slug in the model at this point, and make a note that we're awaiting it?)
-We will be in a loading state and shoudl probably display a loading message (as the page) during that state.

- - Then once we get the data we can store it in the array, and set the current page to be the index of the corresponding page in our array.

- - We might get a response that says the slug can't be found in which case were going to transition to a proper 404 page.
+ - [ ] We might get a response that says the slug can't be found in which case were going to transition to a proper 404 page.

- - We need a way to get a route from a Location, and a Location (url) from a page.

 - [ ] Adding buttons to cards is going to entail giving each one an unique button id number

 Done
 ====
+- [x] Add classes or ids on summary cards in list view to help testing

 - [x] Make list entries click through to their corresponding pages